 Dramatic play is one of my favorite things to do with my children.
-Since my boys love going to the pumpkin patch, I was excited to see how they would play in their very own pumpkin patch in the backyard.
+Since my boys love going to the pumpkin patch, they were super excited to set up a pumpkin patch preschool pretend play area in the backyard.
 They loved it, and it provided many opportunities for them to practice critical social and thinking skills as well.

 I started with the Pre-K Pages Pumpkin Patch Dramatic Play Kit.
 Inside, you’ll find all the printables you’ll need for your pumpkin patch, plus tips for setting it up and word cards to support vocabulary development and literacy skills.